pavelnoen94/isLeaked/README.md

 # isLeaked

+This is function to check if a password has been leaked before users register with it on a web site.
+This project was inspired by [this video](https://www.youtube.com/watch?v=hhUb5iknVJs&t=418s).
+Feel free to change the code and use it how you like.

 ## Usage
-This is a quick script to check if a password has been compromized before users register on a web site.
-This project was inspired by [this video](https://www.youtube.com/watch?v=hhUb5iknVJs&t=418s) it returns the number of times that password has been leaked.
-Feel free to change the code and use it how you like.
+Use this on registration forms and when users try to change passwords.
+The function returns -1 on any error, and a number representing how many times the password has been leaked.
+The function takes in the password in plaintext.

 ## How to include in a project